 In defining "qualified mortgage" in its rulemaking, the CFPB established both a safe harbor and a rebuttable presumption of compliance for transactions that are qualified mortgages.
-The label of safe harbor qualified mortgage is applied to those mortgages that are not higher-priced covered transactions (that is the annual percentage rate does not exceed the average prime offer rate by 1.5 percent).
-These are considered to be the least risky loans and presumed to have conclusively met the ability-to-repay requirements of TILA.
-The label of rebuttable presumption qualified mortgage is applied to those mortgages that are higher-priced transactions.
+The label of safe harbor qualified mortgaphied to those mortgages that are not higher-priced covered transactions (that is the annual percentage rate d exceed the average prime offer rate by 1.5 percent).
+These are considered to be the least risky loans and presu have conclusively met the ability-to-repay requirements of TILA.
+The label of rebuttable presumption qualified m is applied to those mortgages that are higher-priced transactions.

-HUD proposes to designate Title I (home improvement loans), Section 184 (Indian housing loans), and Section 184A (Native Hawaiian housing loans) insured mortgages and guaranteed loans covered by this rulemaking to be safe harbor qualified mortgages and HUD proposes no changes to the underwriting requirements of these mortgage and loan products.
-However, for its largest volume of mortgage products, those insured under Title II of the National Housing Act, HUD proposes two categories of qualified mortgages similar to the two categories created in the CFPB final rule-a safe harbor qualified mortgage and a rebuttable presumption qualified mortgage.
+HUD proposes to designate Title I (home improvement loans), Section 184 (Indian housing loans), and Section (Native Hawaiian housing loans) insured mortgages and guaranteed loans covered by this rulemaking to be safe harbor qualified mortgages and HUD proposes no changes to the underwriting requirements of these mortgage loan products.
+However, for its largest volume of mortgage products, those insured under Title II of the National Housing Act, HUD proposes two categories of qualified mortgages similar to the two categories created in the C final rule-a safe harbor qualified mortgage and a rebuttable presumption qualified mortgage.

-The rulemaking proposes to define safe harbor qualified mortgage as a mortgage insured under Title II of the National Housing Act (with the exception of reverse mortgages insured under section 255 of this act) that meets the points and fees limit adopted by the CFPB in its regulation at 12 CFR 1026.43(e)(3), and that has an annual percentage rate for a first-lien mortgage relative to the average prime offer rate that is less than the sum of the annual mortgage insurance premium and 1.15 percentage points.
-HUD proposes to define a rebuttable presumption qualified mortgage as a single family mortgage insured under Title II of the National Housing Act (with the exception of reverse mortgages insured under section 255 of this act) that meets the points and fees limit adopted by the CFPB in its regulation at 12 CFR 1026.43(e)(3), but has an annual percentage rate that exceeds the average prime offer rate for a comparable mortgage, as of the date the interest rate is set, by more than the sum of the annual mortgage insurance premium and 1.15 percentage points for a firstlien mortgage.
+The rulemaking proposes to define safe harbor qualified mortgage as a mortgage insured under Title II of the Na Housing Act (with the exception of reverse mortgages insured under section 255 of this act) that meets the point fees limit adopted by the CFPB in its regulation at 12 CFR 1026.43(e)(3), and that has an annual percentage rat first-lien mortgage relative to the average prime offer rate that is less than the sum of the annual mortgage insurpremium and 1.15 percentage points.
+HUD proposes to define a rebuttable presumption qualified mortgage as a family mortgage insured under Title II of the National Housing Act (with the exception of reverse mortgages insu under section 255 of this act) that meets the points and fees limit adopted by the CFPB in its regulation at 12 CF 1026.43(e)(3), but has an annual percentage rate that exceeds the average prime offer rate for a comparable mortgage, as of the date the interest rate is set, by more than the sum of the annual mortgage insurance premiu 1.15 percentage points for a first-lien mortgage.

-HUD requires that all loans be insured under Title II of the National Housing Act in order to be either a rebuttable presumption or safe harbor qualified mortgage, and that they meet the CFPB's points and fees limit at 12 CFR 1026.43(e)(3).
+HUD requires that all loans be insured under Title II of the National Housing Act in order to be either a rebuttable presumption or safe harbor qualified mortgage, and that they meet the CFPB's points and fees limit at 12 CFR 1

+(e)(3).
 The CFPB set a three percent points and fees limit for its definition of qualified mortgage and allowed for adjustments of this limit to facilitate the presumption of compliance for smaller loans.

-As more fully discussed later in this preamble, HUD's proposal to establish two categories of qualified mortgages for the majority of National Housing Act mortgages is to maintain consistency with the TILA statutory criteria defining qualified mortgage, as well as the CFPB's definition, to the extent consistent with the National Housing Act.
-HUD specifically seeks comment on its proposed two categories.
+As more fully discussed later in this preamble, HUD's proposal to establish two categories of qualified mortgages majority of National Housing Act mortgages is to maintain consistency with the TILA statutory criteria defining qu mortgage, as well as the CFPB's definition, to the extent consistent with the National Housing Act.
+HUD specific seeks comment on its proposed two categories.